-Galway City Council is also progressing a pilot School Streets project, at Scoil lognáid, Raleigh Row (2020-2021).
-A 'School Street' is a road outside a school with a temporary restriction on motorised traffic at school drop-off and pick-up times - creating a calm, safe, space for children, parents and residents to walk, scoot or cycle.
+In line with this approach, Galway City Council initiated a pilot School Streets project in 2020 at Scoil lognáid, Raleigh Row which proved successful.
+This area operates as a 'School Street' which is a road outside a school with a temporary restriction on motorised traffic at school drop-off and pick-up times - creating a calm, safe, space for children, parents and residents to walk, scoot or cycle.
 Pending publication of the final report on the pilot, it is anticipated that the School Street will be made permanent in this location.